Explainable Semantic Communication for Text Tasks: Proposed TESC Scheme

-As shown in Fig. \ref{fig:model}, the structure of the proposed SCST consists of a semantic representation module, a semantic codec module, and a channel codec module.
-Since the principle of the channel codec is the same as that of the conventional communication system, we mainly focus on the implementation of semantic representation and semantic codec.
+As shown in Fig. \ref{fig:model}, the structure of the proposed TESC scheme consists of a semantic representation module, a semantic codec module, a channel codec module and knowledge bases. {Similar to \cite{niu2022paradigm}, the knowledge base primarily contains well-trained model parameters, alongside prior task-specific knowledge.} In this paper, the channel codec is the same as that of the conventional communication system, we mainly focus on the design of semantic representation method and semantic codec.

-The transmitter (e.g. IoT device) aims at gathering data locally and performing an inference task with the assistance of the receiver (e.g. edge server), which is the goal of semantic communication.
-In particular, the transmitter first extracts the semantic triplets from local raw data and further filters the redundant semantic triplets.
-Then, the semantics triplets are encoded and transmitted to the receiver in a scheduled manner.
+The transmitter aims at gathering data locally and performing an inference task with the assistance of the receiver, which is the goal of semantic communication.
+In particular, the transmitter first extracts the triplets from original text and further filters the redundant triplets.
+Then, the triplets are encoded and transmitted to the receiver in a scheduled manner.
 Finally, the receiver performs semantic decoding based on the received semantics and returns the result of tasks to the transmitter.
-The transceiver are equipped with a certain knowledge base to facilitate semantic extraction and filtering, where the knowledge base is further dependent on the target applications.
-In the following, we detail the process of the proposed SCST.
+In the following, we detail the system design of the proposed TESC scheme.